werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

 stages:
   - build
   - deploy
-  - cleanup_registry
-  - cleanup_builder
+  - cleanup
 ```

 We've defined the following stages:
 * `build` — stage for building application images;
 * `deploy` — stage for deploying built images on environments such as — stage, test, review, production or any other;
-* `cleanup_registry` — stage for cleaning up registry;
-* `cleanup_builder` — stage for cleaning up werf cache on the build node.
+* `cleanup` — stage for cleaning up registry and build cache.

-> The ordering of elements in stages is important because it defines the order of execution of jobs.

 ### Build stage